mattermost/docs/source/cloud/cloud-integrations/cloud-slash-commands.rst

 You can follow these general guidelines to set up a custom Mattermost slash command for your application.

 1. Open **Main Menu > Integrations > Slash Commands**.
 If you don't have the **Integrations** option in your Main Menu, slash commands may not be enabled on your Mattermost server or may be disabled for non-admins.
-Enable them from **System Console > Integrations > Integration Management** (or **System Console > Integrations > Custom Integrations** in versions prior to 5.12) or ask your Mattermost System Admin to do so.
+Enable them from **System Console > Integrations > Integration Management** or ask your Mattermost System Admin to do so.

 2. Click **Add Slash Command** and add name and description for the command.